zhoujd/zzdwm/docs/dwm.md

 ```
 ## https://github.com/ericpruitt/mydwm/blob/master/patches/10-more-ewmhs.diff
 _NET_WM_DESKTOP
     Query and set what desktop a window is living in.
     Support for this enables these commands: "set_desktop_for_window", "get_desktop_for_window".

 _NET_ACTIVE_WINDOW
     Allows you to query and set the active window by asking the window manager to bring it forward.
     Support for this enables these commands: "windowactivate", "getactivewindow".
 ```

-## WM Spec
+## Extended Window Manager Hints (EWMH) spec

 ```
-## Extended Window Manager Hints
+## Latest spec
 ## https://specifications.freedesktop.org/wm-spec/latest/
 ## 3.6 _NET_CURRENT_DESKTOP
 ## https://specifications.freedesktop.org/wm-spec/latest/ar01s03.html#id-1.4.8